 What Will I Gain From Participating in the group?

 My hope is that every participant leaves the group having experienced feeling validated and confident in their own lived experience.

 Group members are often able to better recognize patterns in their own behaviors (and the behaviors of others).
 Having the chance to talk openly about your feelings and actions while helping others do the same, gives you the tools to meet challenges outside of group head-on.

 No matter the nature of their struggle, group members report being better able to deal with personal and professional difficulties — especially those that involve relationships.
 If you’re looking for a powerful experience that will change the way you look at yourself and your peers, modern group therapy may be the answer.

 Lilian’s Personal Experience with Groups

-I have been participating and leading therapeutic groups for over a decade, and I’m thrilled to share my deep, heartfelt love for them with you!
-I fell in love with the modern group therapy model during my first experience with one as part of my graduate program nearly 15 years ago.
+I have been participating and leading therapeutic groups for over a decade, and I’m thrilled to share my deep, heartfelt love for this rich process with you!
+I fell in love with the modern group therapy model during my first experience in one such group in my graduate program nearly 15 years ago.
 In a single moment, I went from feeling alone in the world with my pain, to being part of a community.
 And not just any community — a group of people who genuinely valued my vulnerability as a strength and saw it as a catalyst for growth.

 My time in groups left me feeling lighter, more connected, and less alone in the world.
 Now, I strive to bring the same experience to others by facilitating online groups that make these meaningful connections even more accessible.